Advising for the Physics Major

 A major in Physics can lead to a wide range of opportunities, from research into the nature of the universe to software engineering to teaching and beyond.
 And it offers insight into the most fundamental nature of the universe.

 Physics 141; Math 140; Freshman Studies

-Physics 151; Math 150; Freshman Studies
+Physics 151; Math 155; Freshman Studies

-Spring: Physics 160; Math 160; Elective
+Physics 220; Math 200; Elective

-And then come and chat with a physics advisor: Jeff Collett, Douglas Martin, Megan Pickett, or Matthew Stoneking.
+Be sure to register for all three math and all three physics classes.
+For advance placement questions (and many students place forward in this sequence), please come and chat with a physics advisor: Jeff Collett, Douglas Martin, or Megan Pickett.
 We're all on the 1st floor of Youngchild.
 And we're happy to talk.
-We can offer advice on advance placement (common), schedule conflicts, starting in the sophomore year, the Natural Sciences Interdisciplinary Major, the physics minor, 3-2 engineering, and more.
+We can also offer advice on schedule conflicts, starting in the sophomore year, the Natural Sciences Interdisciplinary Major, the physics minor, 3-2 engineering, and more.